EllaMayPowell/subsurface/README.md

-it runs on pyo which
+it runs on pyo which requires python v 3.11